Grading of homogeneous localization by the Grothendieck group: Introduction and Preliminaries

 \section{Introduction and Preliminaries}

 The Grothendieck group of a commutative monoid is a fundamental construction of mathematics.
 In fact, several of the basic structures of mathematics derive from Grothendieck groups.
-For instance, the set of integers (especially the negative integers) is indeed the Grothendieck group of the additive monoid of natural numbers.
-The role of Grothendieck groups in some other advanced structures of mathematics is very influential, although understanding or observation of the importance of this (undercover) role sometimes seems imperceptible or nonsignificant to us.
-In this article, in particular, we will observe that the Grothendieck group plays a main role in graded ring theory.
+For instance, the additive group of integers is indeed the Grothendieck group of the additive monoid of natural numbers.
+The role of Grothendieck group in some other advanced structures of mathematics is very influential.
+In this article, we show that the Grothendieck group also plays an important role in graded ring theory.